 The problem in the labor market is one of money neutrality (a concept that MMTers very publicly reject).
 In order for the buffer stock to control the market it essentially has to be THE market.
 But labor is not like any simple commodity.
 It is a highly specific and specialized commodity.
 We know this from the remarkable wage discrepancies that exist in the world today.
 A job at Goldman Sachs is a commodity unlike anything seen in the rest of the labor market.
 So setting the price of low price unskilled labor doesn’t have a sufficiently uniform effect across the entire labor market to keep wages low when the economy is booming and Goldman Sachs is poaching from Bank of America, Boeing is poaching from Caterpillar, and Microsoft is poaching from Cisco.

-To make this point clearer, arguing that the JG is a strong upside inflation deterrent is a lot like setting the price for wool and then claiming that you’ve stopped commodities from rising above a certain point.
+To make this point clearer, arguing that the JG is a strong upside inflation deterrent is a lot like setting the price for natural gas and then claiming that you’ve stopped commodities from rising above a certain point.
 Clearly, that’s not true.
-You’ve set the price of wool relative to other commodities, but for instance, you haven’t stopped oil market dynamics from sending oil prices through the roof.
-Now, if the government set all prices in the labor market then we’d be having a different conversation, but the JG would cover roughly 3-5% of the unskilled laborers at a point approaching full capacity.
-Because this buffer stock will have been dwindled down to largely low-skilled workers whose convertibility into private sector jobs is likely negligible, it will have an equally negligible impact on the broader wage scale.
+You’ve set the price of natural gas relative to other commodities, but for instance, you haven’t stopped oil market dynamics from sending oil prices through the roof.
+And as you set the price of natural gas above its market price the market will seek out alternatives which will drive the price of other commodities higher.

-** This article was written using a different definition of “full employment” than MMT implies.
+* This article was written using a different definition of “full employment” than MMT implies.
 In the MMT paradigm full employment is zero involuntary unemployment whereas I was working from a more traditional definition of optimal use of resources.
-Sorry for the confusion.